 Greg holds a B.S. degree in management sciences from UC San Diego.

-Jay Jung was named vice president in 2020.
+Jay Jung was named vice president and COO in 2020.
 He’s responsible for overseeing the company’s operations, resource management and planning, as well as staff development and training.
 Reporting directly to the President and CEO, Jay is an integral part of the senior management team.